 Earthworms have amazing digestive tracts.
 Many of the microorganisms found in their digestive systems are beneficial to plant growth in many ways.
 The earthworms ingest and excrete organic matter directly into the soil where it will be available for plant life.
 Also, while the worms are tunneling in and out of the pit, they are creating channels that allow water and air to penetrate the soil, another boon to plants root systems.

 There is no turning involved when pit composting in this manner and you can continuously add to the pit as you get more kitchen scraps.
 Once the pit is filled up, cover it with soil and dig another pit.

 Trench Composting Methods

 A variation on this method of composting is called the English System and it requires significantly more garden space, as it involves three trenches plus a path area and a planting area.
 Basically, this method maintains a three-season rotation of soil incorporation and growing.
 This is also sometimes referred to as vertical composting.
-First, divide the garden area into 3-foot wide (just under a meter) rows.
+First, divide the garden area into 3 foot wide (1 m.) rows.

 - In the second year, the trench becomes the path, the planting area is last year’s path and a new trench to be filled with compost will be last year’s planting area.

 - In the third year, the first composting trench is ready to be planted and last year’s compost trench becomes the path.
 A new compost trench is dug and filled where last year’s plants were grown.